mobilecoinofficial/forest/README.md

 Use pipenv install to install deps.
 Install notes for Ubuntu Hirsuite in INSTALL.md

-you'll need to grab [https://github.com/forestcontact/signal-cli], check out the stdio-generalized `./gradlew installDist`, and add a symlink from signal-cli/build/install/signal-cli/bin/signal-cli to the working directory. 'default-jre' should work for signal-cli.
+you'll need to grab [https://github.com/forestcontact/signal-cli], check out the stdio-generalized `./gradlew installDist`, and add a symlink from signal-cli/build/install/signal-cli/bin/signal-cli to the working directory. `default-jre` should work for signal-cli.

 you also need to register an account -- you can use https://github.com/forestcontact/go_ham/blob/main/register.py or https://github.com/forestcontact/message-in-a-bottle as a starting point. you can also grab one from the DB if you have access to secrets.